wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 Browse through the new items available in the collections on your API on `http://<your-host>/oapi/collections`.

 !!! question "Explore data notifications"
-    Access a single item in 'Data notifications', find the download-url and verify that you can download the BUFR file.
+    Access a single item in 'Data notifications', find the download URL and verify that you can download the BUFR file.

 !!! question "View data in GeoJSON format"
     Access a single item in 'Surface weather observations from Malawi' and find how you can access the data in GeoJSON format.